Frank Bennett (occultist): Career

-Not long after, he joined Crowley’s A∴A∴ and later the O.T.O.
+Not long after, he joined Crowley’s A∴A∴ and later O.T.O.
 In spite of his interest in Crowley, Bennett kept his ties with Co-Masonry and in 1911 emigrated to Australia, with the specific purpose of assisting in the foundation of Co-Masonic Lodges, a task he undertook with some success.
 He eventually settled in Sydney, where he was joined by his wife and children.
 Frank Bennett’s interest in Co-Masonry waned, and he resigned from the Sydney Lodge, of which he was Past Grand Master, after a dispute over its management.